 - 1993 Involved Citizen of the Year.
 From the Watertown Chamber of Commerce.

 - American Educational Research Association

 David A. Rochefort

 David A. Rochefort is an arts and sciences distinguished professor of political science.
 He also holds an appointment as an affiliated faculty member of the School of Public Policy and Urban Affairs and is part of the core faculty and research group at the Center for Health Policy and Law, Northeastern University School of Law.
 For the 2016-17 academic year, he was a faculty fellow at Northeastern’s Humanities Center.
 Professor Rochefort’s visiting appointments include research and/or teaching positions at the University of Montreal, University of Toronto, Rutgers University, and Brown University.
 His main research and teaching areas include public policy analysis, political language, health and mental health care, and novel writing as public policy advocacy.
 He also has created several seminars for the university Honors Program on these topics.

-Jennie C. Stephens is the director of Northeastern’s School of Public Policy and Urban Affairs and dean’s professor of Sustainability Science and Policy.
+Jennie C. Stephens is dean’s professor of sustainability science and policy.
 She is also the director for strategic research collaborations at Northeastern’s Global Resilience Institute.
 Her research, teaching, and community engagement focus on social-political aspects of renewable energy transformation; energy democracy; climate resilience; reducing fossil-fuel reliance; gender diversity in energy and climate; and social, economic and racial justice in climate and energy policy.
 Before coming to Northeastern, she taught at University of Vermont, Clark University, Tufts, and MIT.
 She earned her PhD and MS at the California Institute of Technology in Environmental Science and Engineering and her BA at Harvard in Environmental Science & Public Policy.

 Master of Public Administration